 Naturally we would not expect you to commit to our fees without seeing the value that our work can add.
 Our clients often tell us that there are two ways they see value through their partnership with us:(i) Financial

 We never agree to undertake work unless we are confident the financial rewards of that work will far outweigh the cost for that client.
 Our focus is on building long-term, successful relationships with each client we work with, something we could not do if our clients felt they didn’t see real financial gain.
-We’re delighted that so many of clients stay with us over many, many years, often bringing their children and grandchildren to us as the financial results of our work become clear.
+We’re delighted that so many of our clients stay with us over many, many years, often bringing their children and grandchildren to us as the financial results of our work become clear.

 There’s more than one way to measure value.
 Of course, you will want to feel assured that in financial terms you will see value for money but there are many other benefits too.

-A recent report by Royal London* found those clients who were engaged in ongoing financial planning overwhelmingly reported an improvement in their emotional wellbeing.
+A report by Royal London* found those clients who were engaged in ongoing financial planning overwhelmingly reported an improvement in their emotional wellbeing.
 Clients reported an increased sense of security and reported feeling more confident about their money and better about themselves – something our clients regularly tell us they experience too.

 Watch our clients talk about the impact of financial planning on their lives.